gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 Actions are the C in the MVC design pattern is where we join our application domain and uses the view to represent a correct response to the user (or external system in the case of an API).

-These are also called handlers.
-And its tests are typically integration tests.
+These are also called handlers, and its tests are typically integration tests.
 This is because Actions are not intended to store business logic in them (Fat controller anti-pattern), hence testing Actions will imply using the model and the view layers to test the complete operation.

 Another layer that often gets in the mix is the middleware layer, when testing actions we typically test the middlewares applied to the action in app.go.